th1j5/IoT-Solid-project/README.md

 # IoT-Solid-project
 Project to assemble all repo's partaining to the IoT Solid project with LwM2M for VOP.

+Remember, we are using submodules, so after cloning this repository, execute:
+	git submodule update --init --recursive

 See subrepositories for details on installation, dependencies, functionality and usage.

 For Leshan there is choice: